-- the course objectives, structure, content and outcomes - specific course outcomes - · assessment requirements - sample examination papers and marking guidelines - the performance scale (except for Vocational Education and Training courses)
+- the course objectives, structure, content and outcomes - · assessment requirements - sample examination papers and marking guidelines - the performance scale (except for Vocational Education and Training courses)

-All students entered for the HSC who are studying BDCs follow these syllabuses.
+All students entered for the HSC who are studying BDC's follow these syllabi.

 These courses are examined externally at the end of the HSC course and can count towards the calculation of ATAR.